 When it comes to pest control, butterfly gardeners must tread lightly.
 Most pesticides will harm or kill butterflies (as well as other beneficial pollinators like bees and parasitic wasps).
-Even organic pest control options like insect soap or neem oil can kill butterflies or disrupt their feeding and mating habits.
+Even organic pest control options like insecticidal soap or neem oil can kill butterflies or disrupt their feeding and mating habits.
 However, this doesn't mean you have to hand your flowers over to the aphids.
-Minimize pesticide effects by shielding flowers from sprays and powders.
 Only use pesticides to treat insect outbreaks, not as a preventative treatment.
-Finally, try non-pesticide insect controls, like floating row covers, jets of water to blast away small insects, and hand-picking for large insects like beetles.
+Finally, try non-pesticide insect controls, like floating row covers, jets of water to blast away small insects, and hand-picking large insects like beetles.

 Designing and planting a butterfly garden is a fun project for the entire family.
 Children often enjoy helping out with gardening tasks especially when the reward is a visit from lots of beautifully patterned butterflies.